Almost sure limit theorems with applications to non-regular continued fraction algorithms: Introduction

 where $(r_n)$ is a sequence satisfying $r_n \to \infty$ and $r_n/n\to 0$ as $n\to \infty$.
 In the ergodic context the first strong laws under trimming have been proven for the regular continued fraction entries, see \cite{diamond_estimates_1986}, a result later also generalized for $\alpha$-continued fractions with $\alpha\geq 1/2$, see \cite{nak-nat-trim}.
 However, there are also (strong) laws of large numbers in the ergodic context dealing with a larger class of functions, see \cite{aar-nakada, kesseboehmer_strong_2019, kesseboehmer_intermediately_2019, schindler_observables_2018, kesseboehmer_mean_2019} and for related results for i.i.d.\ random variables see \cite{kestenmaller, haeusler_laws_1987, haeusler_nonstandard_1993, kesseboehmer_strongiid_2019}.

 On the contrary, for the second situation in Aaronson's theorem ($\mu$ being an infinite $\sigma$-finite measure and $g\in L^1(X,\mu)$), other methods of truncating the sum are necessary.
-Under nice enough mixing conditions and for sufficiently regular observables, the authors of this paper have proven a strong law adding a number of summands, i.e. the existence of a sequence $(d_N)$ and a function $m:X\times \N\to\N$ such that for $\mu$-a.e. $x\in X$ we have
+As shown in \cite{aar-kos-wei} considering the symmetric sum can not give almost sure convergence.
+However, under nice enough mixing conditions and for sufficiently regular observables, the authors of this paper have proven a strong law adding a number of summands, i.e. the existence of a sequence $(d_N)$ and a function $m:X\times \N\to\N$ such that for $\mu$-a.e. $x\in X$ we have

 see \cite[Theorem 2.3]{no1}.
 We note that $m$ depends on $N$ and $x$ and can vary a lot for different values of $x$, but $(d_N)$ is independent of $x$.
 The precise definition of $m$ is recalled below in \eqref{def-m}.